The ferry from Vancouver to Victoria is one of the easiest ways to get across to BC’s capital city.

 Don’t have your own car?

-The only route available departs from Tsawwassen Terminal, about an hour south of downtown Vancouver.
+Back to the ferry – the only Victoria ferry route available departs from Tsawwassen Terminal, about an hour south of downtown Vancouver.

 Your Vancouver to Victoria ferry arrives at Swartz Bay which is about 40 minutes north of Victoria.